microsoft/presidio/docs/presidio_V2.md

 The main changes introduced in **V2** are:

 1. gRPC replaced with HTTP to allow more customizable APIs and easier debugging
+2. Focus on the Analyzer and Anonymizer services.

-2. Presidio Anonymizer is Python based and pip installable.
+    1. Presidio Anonymizer is now Python based and pip installable.
+    2. Presidio Analyzer does not use templates and external recognizer store.
+    3. Image Redactor (formerly presidio-image-anonymizer) is in early beta and is Python based and pip installable.
-3. Focus on the Analyzer and Anonymizer services.
-Other services are deprecated and potentially be migrated over time to **V2** with the help of the community.
+    4. Other services are deprecated and potentially be migrated over time to **V2** with the help of the community.

-4. Improved documentation, samples and build flows.
+3. Improved documentation, samples and build flows.

-5. Presidio Analyzer - removed use of templates and external recognizer store
+#TODO:check link update master branch update

 Notes:
-#TODO:check link update master branch update
 The legacy V1 code base will continue to be available under branch [V1](https://github.com/microsoft/presidio/tree/V1) but will no longer be officially supported.

 ## API Changes